FreDiabetics/xDrip--Tasker-Tizen-Watchface-Integration/README.md

    This is the last delta - change from last reading to current reading

 **- {tTREND} Trendarrow**

-  This Trend is related to the delta value above it doesn't show the predicited glucosetrend
+  The Trendarrow is related to the delta value above it doesn't show the predicited glucosetrend

 **- {tXMINS} minutes left since last reading**

-   this is the timestamp that gives you information about how much time has left since the last glucosereading
+   The timestamp that gives you information about how much time has left since the last glucosereading

 **- Glucose Graph**